tmarktaylor/monotable/doc/features.rst

     - User defined format function.
 This requires configuration.

-- The default format function is configurable.
+- The default format function is configurable. |format_func|
 - Supports cells that format to multi-line strings and truncates too long strings.